Tethys User Accounts

 Tethys hosts and provides access to a variety of different multi-media broadcasts:

-Hosted by Tethys and Annex IV, there are many archived webinars that can be accessed.
+Hosted by Tethys and OES-Environmental, there are many archived webinars that can be accessed.
 You can sign up to receive invitations to live webinars here.

-Tethys and Annex IV have participated in and held many conferences and workshop; This list provides just a glimpse of some of the primary events.
+Tethys and OES-Environmental have participated in and held many conferences and workshop; This list provides just a glimpse of some of the primary events.

 Similar to webinars, these forum are intended to bring a small group of professionals together to discuss specific priority areas of marine energy research.